Where Does Teak Come From?

 TDS keeps an on-hand inventory of high-quality legal teak valued in the millions of dollars.
 A custom deck builder such as TDS has a reputation in the hardwood industry for requiring the highest quality legal teak available.
 So the quality and quantity of wood are more robust than with a local boatyard.

 TDS can only acquire a small quantity of high-quality teak supply from U.S. hardwood importers each year.
-So it is necessary to source directly from Myanmar (formerly Burma) and their surrounding forests to obtain most of the high-quality Burmese teak needed for assembling modular teak decks.
+So it is necessary to source directly from Southeast Asia to obtain most of the high-quality wood needed for assembling modular teak decks.